Bulambuli District

 Bulambuli District is a district in Eastern Uganda.
 The district is named after 'chief town', Bulambuli, where the district headquarters are located.

 Location

 Bulambuli District is bordered by Nakapiripirit District to the north, Kapchorwa District to the east, Sironko District to the south and Bukedea District to the west.
 Bulambuli, the district headquarters, is located approximately 32 km, by road, northeast of Mbale, the largest city in the sub-region.
 The coordinates of the district are:01 22N, 34 09E.

 Overview

 Bulambuli District was created by Act of the Ugandan Parliament, in 2009, and became operational on 1 July 2010.
 Prior to that, the district was part of Sironko District.
-The terrain in the southern part of the district is mountainous and is prone to flash flooding.
+The terrain in the southern part of the district is mountainous and prone to flash flooding.
 The northern part of the district, closer to Nakapiripirit District, is more dry and is prone to clean water shortages.

 Population

 In 1991, the national population census estimated the district population at about 64,600.
 The next national census in 2002 estimated the population of the district at about 97,300.
 In 2012, the population of Bulambuli District was estimated at 125,400.